ryankdaly/hobgoblin/README.md

 - everything is considered WIP
 - Linux support is planned
 - an educational tool with documentation for developers to learn how to create their own games and engines using C++
     - will include full stack game development guides: from C++ programming and engine architecture to game asset creation including modeling, uv mapping, and animations
+- note that the hobgoblin engine is specifically designed for the game goblin_kingdom to speedup development time but the open source engine and instructional docs are intended to provide the tools for other developers to modify and use engine as they see fit for their game without a paywall
 ## REQUIREMENTS
 ### BUILD ENVIRONMENT
 - **OS:** Windows 10/11 (x64)